-b.
-After the review of the DO BOS recommendation, the DD or supervisory designee must then enter his/her recommendation in the 8(a) electronic system to complete the Annual Review.
+- a.
+Upon completion of the analysis, the DO BOS will forward the completed annual review to the DD through the ADD/8(a) BD for final disposition - b.
+After the review of the DO BOS recommendation, the DD must then enter his/her recommendation in the 8(a) electronic tracking system to complete the Annual Review reporting.

-7. How Is the 8(a) Participant Informed of the Results of the Annual Review?
+8. How Is the 8(a) Participant Informed of the Results of the Annual Review?

-The DO will send notification in writing to the 8(a) Participant notifying the firm that their annual review is complete and that the Participant continues to be eligible to participate in the 8(a) BD Program.
-The letter will also include the results of the Business Development Assessment including the new BAT and the dates on which the Participant's next financial statements and annual review are due.
+The DO will send a letter to the 8(a) Participant notifying the firm that their annual review is complete and that the Participant continues to be eligible to participate in the 8(a) BD Program.
+The letter will also include other matters such as new BAT and the dates on which the Participant's next financial statements and annual review are due.

-8. When Does the BOS Perform an Exit Evaluation?
+9. When Does the BOS Perform an Exit Evaluation?